aghasukerim/ELEC327_Final_Project/README.md

 The system works in a fast loop of measuring distance from the 3 sensors.
 After measurement, an if-else block sets and clears flags according to the distance of a sensor to an obstacle (e.g. if front sensor is <20cm from an obstacle, it moves forward).
 Turning takes priority over moving forward.
 Frenbot does not move if both turning sensors is sensing a close obstacle.
 A function after the if-else block sets the speed of the motors using Pulse-Width Modulation based on the flags set/cleared prior.

 ### Hardware Architecture
-3 ultrasonic sensors are placed in a curved array at the front of the motored wheelbase.
-All input/output pins of the sensors and 2 DC motors are connected to a single launchpad.
-Additionally, LED pins following the setting/clearing of flags serve as visual indicators.
+3 ultrasonic sensors are placed in a curved array at the front of the motored wheelbase and are connected to the appropriate VCC and GND sources as well as the appropriate GPIO pins on the MSP430.
+All input/output pins of the sensors and 2 DC motors are connected to a single MSP430, as the motors are connected through an H-bridge.
+Additionally, 1 LED for each sensor, following the setting/clearing of flags to serve as visual indicators, is connected to the remaning GPIO pins as well as resistors.

 ![wiring block diagram](Wiring.png)